benitolopez/ssnipp/README.md

 # snnipp

-This project is a minimal, private code snippet sharing application built with Go, MySQL, and Tailwind CSS.
+This project is a minimal, private code snippet sharing application built with Go, MySQL, and Tailwind.
 It's designed to be a personal tool for managing and sharing code snippets privately.

 Here you can view it in action: [https://ssnipp.com](https://ssnipp.com/view/1)